Rome, Floyd County to get $30M from stimulus funds

 Cave Spring: $337,119

 At this point there are a few caveats to those funds.
 One, these are estimated allocations and are subject to change.
-Two, cities under 50,000 population may only get up to 75% of their yearly general fund amount.
+Two, cities with fewer than 50,000 people may only get up to 75% of their yearly general fund amount.

 There's also the issue of how to spend those funds.